NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/README.md

 *This recommendation is based off of the configuration used to test the blueprint.
 For alternative configurations, view the [RAG blueprint documentation](https://github.com/NVIDIA-AI-Blueprints/rag?tab=readme-ov-file#minimum-system-requirements).

-#### For running with hosted NVIDIA NIM Microservices

-This blueprint can be run entirely with hosted NVIDIA NIM Microservices, see [https://build.nvidia.com/](https://build.nvidia.com/) for details.

 ### API Keys